Patients and Visitors

 To Request Your Medical Records

-Please complete a "Release of Information Form" form and submit it to the Health Information Records department on the first floor of the hospital.
+Please complete a “Release of Information Form” and submit it to the Health Information Management department on the ground floor of the hospital.
 Forms may also be obtained from this department or from a staff member.

 If you would like to make a monetary gift to recognize a member of the hospital staff who has provided special care or comfort, or to otherwise contribute to Comanche County Memorial Hospital, please contact the CCMH Foundation, P.O.
 Box 478, Lawton, OK 73502, 580.585.5406.
 You can also make a donation online.